ethanbenjamingabriel/Ethan-Gabriel/README.md

 👋 Hi there!
-My name is Ethan Gabriel and I recently graduated from Father Michael McGivney C.H.S as an International Baccalaureate Student with a top 6 average of 99.8%.
-I am beginning my post-secondary studies this fall at the University of Waterloo for Honours Electrical Engineering, CO-OP.
+My name is Ethan Gabriel, nice to meet you!
+I recently completed my 1st co-op term at PCL as a Technology Analyst, providing hardware and software support to District offices across North America and Australia.
+I am in my 1B Term of Honours Computer Engineering at the University of Waterloo and I am seeking a co-op placement for the Fall 2022 term.

 👀 I am currently working at Emergency Lighting Supplies (E.L.S) as an office administrator, preparing and organizing invoices for the company.
 I am also an Academic Tutor for Simply Scholars Tutoring & Mentoring Services, Helping secondary